-- Work with partners, including Elam Church volunteers to develop and carry out senior programs to help with lawn raking, shoveling and support for aging in place
+- Work with partners, including Elim Church volunteers to develop and carry out senior programs to help with lawn raking, shoveling and support for aging in place

 - Host a series of livability classes at the Park – covering a variety of topics, such as budgeting and financial planning, gardening and environmental stewardship, health and wellness, understanding local government, etc.